-Maths of me maths activity
+Maths of me activity

 This activity is all about the maths of yourself.
 Explore the numbers surrounding you and your life.
-Download our easy to fill in worksheet with your key numbers and compare them with each other.

-New year in numbers (2019 ) maths activity
+2019 in numbers maths activity

 Take the 2019 number challenge!
 Can you find ways of getting numbers 1-12 using only 2,0,1,9 and the 4 operators?